adipillai/bios-611-project/README.md

 This analysis takes three primary forms:

-  **1. Indicator data trends by country**.
-This analysis is carried out in the shiny app, where a user can select a country and view many types of plots displaying indicator data trends.
+  **1. COVID-19 Data by State**.
+This analysis is carried out in the shiny app, where a user can select a state and view geographical data trends in an interactive format.

-  **2. Indicator data trends between all countries**.
-Various analyses are carried out that search for indicator trends among all available countries.
+  **2. Exploratory data analysis**.
+Various analyses are run to investigate correlations and understand the relationship between parameters and factors

-  **3. Prediction of happiness and GDP level from environmental indicator data**.
-Two elastic net predictive models were generated to predict high/low happiness level and high/low GDP level from environmental indicator.
+  **3. Machine Learning methods**.
+DESCRIPTION of ML methods here...

-More detailed descriptions about the analyses for this project were carried out, along with summaries of their results, can be found in the project report (report.pdf).
+A more in-depth walk-through of the types of analyses carried out for this project, along with summaries of their results, can be found in the project report (report.pdf).

 ## Docker